 That day the sky was full of the air show, the helicopter with our son and then later a friend flying us down to be with him.
 God’s power was displayed innumerable times over almost a month of Stanford ICU.

 Much of this is our son’s story to tell.
-My story includes a beautiful time of trusting God, seeing miracles, functioning as one–husband and wife.
+My story includes a beautiful time of trusting God and seeing miracles.
 Family, friends, new friends and hospital staff all became the hands of God–carrying us through and saving our son’s life.

 God is our Stronghold and He holds all life in His hands